HabanaAI/Model-References/PyTorch/computer_vision/classification/dino/README.md

 ### 1.9.0
 * Added support for autocast on Gaudi
 ### 1.11.0
  - Dynamic Shapes will be enabled by default in future releases.
-It is now enabled in training script as a temporary solution
+It is currently enabled in the training script as a temporary solution.
+### 1.12.0
+ - Removed support for HMP (Habana Mixed Precision).
 ### Script Modifications
 Major changes done to original model from [facebookresearch/dino](https://github.com/facebookresearch/dino/tree/cb711401860da580817918b9167ed73e3eef3dcf) repository:
 * Modified some scripts to run the model on Gaudi: